On Miura maps for W-superalgebras: Unipotent algebraic supergroups

-where $\g$ is an arbitrary finite dimensional Lie superalgebra.
-The super coalgebra (algebra) structure on $\mathrm{Hom}_{\C}(\mathcal{U}(\g),\C)$ is induced by the super algebra (coalgebra) structure on $\mathrm{Hom}_{\C}(\mathcal{U}(\g),\C)$.
+The super coalgebra (algebra) structure on $\mathrm{Hom}_{\mathbb{C}}(\mathcal{U}(\mathfrak{a}),\mathbb{C})$ is induced by the super algebra (coalgebra) structure on $\mathrm{Hom}_{\mathbb{C}}(\mathcal{U}(\mathfrak{a}),\mathbb{C})$.
 In the purely even setting, the equivalence between the categories of formal groups and of finite dimensional Lie algebras is a special case of {\it Cartier duality} between the category of linearly compact commutative Hopf algebras and the category of cocommutative Hopf algebras, see \cite{D} for details.